How much business loan can I get?

 3. Pay off debts first.
 You could be eligible to get a larger business loan if you go into your loan agreement with a lower amount of other personal and business debt.

 4. Improve your credit score.
-The higher your personal credit score, the less risk you pose to the lender since you’ve shown you can manage debt responsibly, which may mean getting a larger business loan.
+The higher your personal credit score, the less risk you pose to the lender, since you’ve shown you can manage debt responsibly, which could include a large business loan.

 6. Wait until your business is more established.
 You may qualify to get a larger business loan once your business has been operational for a while and your revenue increases.